pyuan-21/INF584-project/README.md

 1) Approximating Dynamic Global Illumination in Image Space (SSDO)
 2) Hardware Accelerated Ambient Occlusion Techniques on GPUs (SSAO)

-Due to the base-code could not be published, only images of output could be found here.
+Due to the base-code from course could not be published, only images of output could be found here.
-Later I will finish my own version render, and based on this render to transfer the implementation of SSDO. (maybe optimization as well)
+Later I will create my own version render, and base on this render to transfer the implementation of SSDO. (maybe optimization as well)